m12t/blindr/tasklist.md

 ✅ debugged failed gnss read after once successful read.
 This was the sleep/wake_gnss() sequence (dig more into this -- use gnss_config.).
 NOTE: multicore worked, but wasn't necessary, the code works without multicore as the gnss functions are blocking.<br>
 ✅ remove unused global vars: gnss_running, transfer_count...<br>
 ✅ be sure to unclaim dma channels on deinit.<br>
+✅ signal might have been read but no valid data were parsed.
+TODO: if signal but not valid, set configure flag to true.<br>
+✅ day, month, year, hour, etc. shouldn't be set in the main loop since they stagnate and are only used to set the RTC.
+The "real" (though not perfectly accurate) day, min, hour, etc. can be had with rtc_get_datetime() but this is only ever done in gnss.c or set_next_alarm.
+Just initialize them there.<br>
+✅ use DMA instead of the long and slow IRQ currently used for reading GNSS data.
+The current system works enough for the latency and throughput, though.